 - 1 small ball or a few slices of fresh mozzarella

 - Preheat your oven to 375 degrees Fahrenheit.
 Chop the basil, sundried tomatoes, and cheese into little pieces and set aside.

 - Combine both types of flour in a bowl.
 Stir in the chopped basil, sundried tomatoes, and mozzarella.

 - Pour in the water and stir the mixture until it forms a dry dough that sticks together.
-If the dough is too crumbly, add a tablespoon of water to the mixture.
-If the dough is too wet, add a tablespoon of flour.
+If the dough is too crumbly, add a tablespoon of water to the mixture as needed.
+If the dough is too wet, add a tablespoon of flour as needed.

 - Flatten the dough using a rolling pin.
-Use the rim of a glass to cut circular treats out of the dough and a knife to make indents in the circles to create the look of “pizza slices” (optional, but cute!).
+Use the rim of a glass to cut circular treats out of the dough.
+Use a knife to make indents in the circles to create the look of “pizza slices” (optional, but cute!).
 Transfer pizza rounds to a cookie sheet.

-Give your dog a safe, pizza-flavored treat and enjoy your own guilt-free meal!
+The good news is, you can make your dog a safe, pizza-flavored treat and enjoy your own guilt-free meal.

 Just be sure to limit the number of treats you give, as they’re still high in calories.